Group Activities for Children and Teens

 Draw, color, or paint an image of a being in nature that survives in a harsh environment: a flower in a sidewalk; a fish at the bottom of the ocean; a creature in the desert.

-6. Paraphrased quote from Elie Wiesel: "Violence is a form of communication for a person who fails to find words."
+Discuss quote from Elie Wiesel: "Violence is a form of communication for a person who fails to find words" (paraphrased).
 Participants complete the following sentences for a journaling activity:

 Violence happens because...